collinvandyck/gpterm/README.md

 	# enter an interactive session
 	gpterm

+Note that there are other subcommand attached to the `gpterm` command.
+Those are meant for development and are not useful outside of the repo.

 # Usage Stats

 While OpenAPI is incredibly cheap at the moment, it's not totally free.
 You can view your usage at any time: